Renaldo and the Loaf: Arabic Yodelling and Title in Limbo (1982–1983)

-The Elbow Is Taboo (1984 - 1987)
+The Elbow Is Taboo (1984–1987)

-Title In Limbo had made more money than any of their previous projects and gave the duo the budget they needed improve their recording set up.
-Brian Poole created a home studio which, unlike Janssen's bedroom, featured full mixing equipment.
-Poole felt this somewhat stifled his creative input, now that he was no longer able to record whenever he felt like.
+Title in Limbo was the biggest financial success of any of the duo's projects and gave Renaldo and the Loaf the budget to improve their recordings.
+Brian Poole created a home studio which, unlike Janssen's bedroom they had worked in previously, featured full mixing equipment.
+Janssen felt this somewhat stifled his creative input, now that he was no longer able to record whenever he felt like.
 The duo also now had a sampler, a Roland TR-606 drum machine and a Korg SDD-1000 digital delay unit.